michael-lfc/tech-news-agent/README.md

-Tech News Agent – Live AI Headlines in Telex.im
+techPulse – Live AI Headlines in Telex.im
 An intelligent AI co-worker powered by Mastra that delivers the latest technology headlines directly into your Telex.im channels — on demand.

 Features